lervag/vimtex/README.md

     - vimtex builds upon Vim principles: It provides text objects for environments, inline math, it provides motions for sections and paragraphs
-    - vimtex uses `latexrun` or `latexmk` for compilation with a callback feature to get instant feedback on compilation errors
+    - vimtex uses `latexmk`, `latexrun`, `tectonic` or `arara` for compilation with a callback feature to get instant feedback on compilation errors
     - vimtex is very modular: if you don't like a feature, you can turn it off.

 - [AutomaticTexPlugin](http://atp-vim.sourceforge.net)